vecty-components/material/README.md

-# Material Components For Go
+# Material Components For Vecty

-Material is Vecty bindings for the [material-components-web][] JavaScript library ([MDC](#Terminology)).
+Vecty Material is Vecty bindings for the [material-components-web][] JavaScript library ([MDC](#Terminology)).

 ## Project Status